 If you are retired or will be within the next few years, are you prepared to have a child be your sole primary focus in their formative years?

 Now granted, there is nothing that says if you have a child you cannot travel or still do the things you dream of doing.

 I recently binged-watched a real estate show that featured couples and individuals purchasing new or second homes in the Caribbean.

-Several of these buyers had under-age children whom participated in homeschool or online academic programs.
+Several of these buyers had underage children who participated in homeschool or online academic programs.

-“My mom adopted be from China when she was over forty-five (49 to be exact) from China when I was 2!
+“My mom adopted me from China when she was over forty-five (49 to be exact) from China when I was 2!
 Never had a problem with it- she’s the best parent I could ask for.
 Single parent and went across the world twice to get me and my older sister (not genetically related).
-Worse thing that happens is sometimes people think she’s my grandma.”
+The worse thing that happens is sometimes people think she’s my grandma.”